thiagowfx/thiagowfx.github.io/content/posts/2022-01-02-ephemeral-linux-shell-access-in-the-cloud.md

-**Tip**: Replace `https://github.com/username/repository` with `https://github.dev/username/repository` to automatically open the repository within a github cloudspace.
+**Tip**: Replace `https://github.com/username/repository` with `https://github.dev/username/repository` to automatically open the repository within a github codespace.
 Alternatively, if you have github shortcuts enabled, press `.` while in the repository page.

 [github]: http://github.dev/